JonWatkins/guess-the-number/README.md

    Guess the number
    Please input your guess:
    50
-   You guessed: 50
    Too small
    Please input your guess:
    75
-   You guessed: 75
    Too big
    Please input your guess:
    62
-   You guessed: 62
    Too small
    Please input your guess:
    68
-   You guessed: 68
    You win, in 4 guesses!
    ```